uliwitness/oldiconutil/README.md

 oldiconutil
 ===========

 A tool to postprocess iconutil-generated .icns files to make them compatible with Mac OS X 10.5

 Syntax
 ------

-	oldiconutil <icnsFilePath>
+	oldiconutil [--inplace] <icnsFilePath>

 Takes the given .icns file and creates a new icon that displays correctly on Mac OS X 10.5 next to it.
 E.g. give it AndysNewIcon.icns and it creates a file AndysNewIcon_10_5.icns in the same directory.

+If you pass the --inplace option, it will replace the given file with the converted file instead of creating a new, renamed icon file.

 Background
 ----------

 In Mac OS X 10.6, Apple introduced support for PNG-compressed icon data in .icns files.
 In Mac OS X 10.8, Apple introduced support for Retina icons and the iconutil command-line tool for generating icons from a folder of PNG files.

 However, iconutil only knows how to generate PNG-compressed icon data, which means that you can't use it to create a Retina icon that will still display